-JOHN A. CLARK, a prominent Omaha merchant, was arrested in Denver and thrown into jail for a time, being mistaken for a confidence man for whom the authorities of Denver were looking.
+JOHN A. CLARK, a prominent Omaha merchant, was arrested in Denver and throws into jail for a time, being mistaken for a confidence man for whom the authorities of Denver were looking.
 Clark proposes to have financial consideration for the mistake.

 SATURDAY night Mr. McDonald, who lives in Saunders county, missed a mule and cart, a watch and shotgun from his premises.
 A farm hand who did not bear the best of a reputation disappeared at the same time.
-The property was traced into Dodge county where McDonald recovered the mule and gun.
+The property was traced into Dodge county where McDonald recovered the mule

-A LARGE barn belonging to a Mr. Sobatka, residing about five miles south of Weston, was burned and his 5-year-old boy, who was playing in the barn at the time the fire broke out, was also almost wholly consumed.
+A LARGE barn belonging to a Mr. Sobatka, residing about five miles south of Weston, was burned and his barn at the time the fire broke out, was also almost wholly consumed.
 He was seen in the flames and his piteous cries were heard, but no help could reach him.